AadiAttrey/Hangman-Assignment/README.md

 **Limitations of Version1**
 1) Spaces between the blanks is not visible to indicate how many letters are there in the word.
 2) Double letter enteries were getting accepted without throwing an error.
+3) Technical errors in code which led to major problems in the game.